wtangiit/awe_service/README.md

 git clone kbase@git.kbase.us:awe_service.git<br />
 cd awe_service<br />

-- Need to edit Makefile to configure at least IP and port numbers for your AWE server.
+- Edit the Makefile if you would like to configure the IP and port numbers for your AWE server.

 - Create a mongo data directory on the mounted drive and symbolic link to point to it:<br />
 (NOTE: mongodb is only required if you are deploying the AWE server, not the client)<br />